 I am the second daughter of a second-generation Polish American father and a mother who was raised in an orphanage in the mid-west.
 I have three brothers and one sister and I have lived in seven states, mainly in the northeast corridor of the United States, but also in the mid-west, briefly.
-I have lived in the Philadelphia area for about 40 years, where my family is well-rooted.
+I have lived in the Philadelphia area for over 40 years, where my family is well-rooted.

 I earned my B.S. degree in Psychology from Trinity College in Hartford Connecticut.
 I then earned an M.A. in Community Psychology (a program focusing on prevention and early intervention approaches and empowerment of individuals, families and communities) from Temple University.
 I graduated with a Doctoral degree in Clinical Psychology from Immaculata University, which I accomplished later in life, once my children began high school.
-Between my Master's degree and my Doctorate, I became licensed as a psychologist and earned my credentials in Play Therapy through attendance at many conferences, workshops and seminars and through intensive supervision with an expert in Play Therapy.
+Between my Master’s degree and my Doctorate, I became licensed as a psychologist and earned my credentials in Play Therapy through attendance at many conferences, workshops and seminars and through intensive supervision with an expert in Play Therapy.
 I later attended the School of Sacred Ministries (SSM) for over two years to learn about a wide variety of faiths from around the world.
-Through the SSM, I became an Interfaith Minister in order to have enough understanding of the various faiths to empower each of my clients to use their own faith as a resource in their healing process, if they choose to do so.
+Through the SSM, I became an Interfaith Minister in order to have enough understanding of the various faith traditions to empower each of my clients to use their own faith as a resource in their healing process, if they choose to do so.
 I then completed a chaplaincy training program at Lehigh Valley Hospital.

 Interest in this Field